Whitby Men’s Slo-Pitch League

 or defense.
 Non-metal soccer cleats are acceptable.

-body contact is allowed.
-The umpire will resolve any disputes, which arise
+umpire will resolve any disputes, which arise

 during a game.
 If the contact is